 This intermediate yoga pose gives an intense hamstring stretch, opens the hips, and improves spinal flexibility.
 It also stimulates the heart and abdominal organs and strengthens the feet, knees, and ankles.

-From Dandasana, bend your left knee, bringing the foot next to your left sitting bone (like in a half Hero pose).
-Then bend your right knee, bringing the sole of the foot on the floor in front of you.
+From Dandasana, bend your left knee, bringing the foot next to your left sitting bone (like in a half-hero pose).
+Then bend your right knee, bringing the sole on the floor in front of you.

 Grab your right foot with both hands and slowly extend and lift the leg, bringing the foot higher than the head.
-You might have to lean back slightly as you do this but keep your spine straight and chest lifted.
+You might have to lean back slightly as you do this, but keep your spine straight and your chest lifted.

 Advanced Seated Yoga Poses

 Mastered all of the above?
 Then give these challenging, advanced-level seated yoga poses a go if you feel brave enough.
 Just be sure to fully warm up the body before attempting them.

 Lotus pose may be depicted as the standard meditation posture, but it is very challenging for many people as it requires high hip flexibility.
 Practicing this posture further improves flexibility, promotes good posture, calms the mind, and stretches the ankles and knees.

 From an easy pose, lift the left foot and slowly move it towards the right thigh, placing it close to the groin with the sole facing up.
 This is known as the half-lotus pose.

 To do the final version, release the right leg, grab the foot, and cross the shins to place the right foot on the left thigh.
 In the final position, both soles should face upwards, and the heels should be close to each other.
 If it is too painful, release the right leg and place it back under the left in a half lotus.